 Fifth, learn enough about Wicca (by reading CARM and other resources) so that you know what it is you're dealing with when you speak to your child about it.

 Sixth, you need to realize that Wicca is not Satanism.
-Wiccans do not practice human sacrifices, cursing, summoning demonic forces, etc. Wiccans seek to find harmony in nature to try to use their influence for good.
+Wiccans do not practice human sacrifices, cursing, summoning demonic forces, etc. Wiccans seek to find harmony in nature and try and use their influence for good.
 Of course, that influence has a dark origin.

 Seventh, don't scream and yell at your child for his or her involvement in Wicca.